windsorcli/book/chapters/chapter02/chapter02.typ

     Once your tools are validated and you understand the environment configuration, you can start your local cloud environment:

     #smart-code("windsor up", lang: "bash")

+    *Windows Users*: Run PowerShell as Administrator for your first `windsor up local` to properly configure DNS resolution for the `.test` domain.
   ]
 )